clojure-emacs/cider/README.md

-CIDER comes with a handy minor mode called `cider-mode` (complementing `clojure-mode`) that allows you to evaluate code in your Clojure source files and load it directly in the REPL.
-Here's a list of its keybindings:
+CIDER comes with a handy minor mode called `cider-mode` (complementing `clojure-mode`) that allows you to evaluate code in your Clojure source files and load it directly in the REPL. `cider-mode` is the primary way you're supposed to be interacting with your REPL process.
+If you want to get productive with CIDER, you'll have to get intimately familiar with it.

+Here's a list of `cider-mode`'s keybindings:

 Keyboard shortcut                    | Description
 -------------------------------------|-------------------------------